-The rating outlook is stable, reflecting our view that Barcelona will maintain its sound fiscal position in the coming years.
-Although the city's finances in 2021 will deteriorate because of the impact of the pandemic, we expect the deterioration in its fiscal metrics to be temporary.
+The rating outlook is stable, reflecting our view that Barcelona will maintain its sound fiscal position in the coming two years.

 Factors that could lead to an upgrade

 Because Barcelona's rating is at par with that of Spain (Baa1 stable), an upgrade of its rating would require an upgrade of the sovereign rating.